AK-Homberger/BD35F-FridgeController/README.md

 There are two ways to install the software to the D1 Mini.
 Either you install the Arduino IDE or you direcly flash the BIN-file to the device.

 ### Arduino IDE
 Just [download](https://www.arduino.cc/en/software/) the IDE (version 2.x works well).
 Then add the Boad URL in preferences: "https://arduino.esp8266.com/stable/package_esp8266com_index.json" and install the Board software in the IDE.
-Then install the following libraries with the libray manager:
+Then install the following libraries with the library manager:

 - WiFiManager
 - ArduinoJson